kdmoreira/DSA-c-cpp-udemy/README.md

 # Why C/C++?

-I've decided to take this course as a head start for the upcoming Data Strucute lectures in my university (3rd semester).
+I've decided to take this course as a head start for the upcoming lectures on Data Structures in my university (3rd semester).
 C++ is the programming language we'll use and it's widely known as a great programming language to build a strong foundation.

 You can find Abdul Bari's course [here](https://www.udemy.com/course/datastructurescncpp/).